Finding Latvian Archival Records through the Ciltskoki Website

 by Marion E. Werle

-The Ciltskoki website is in Latvian, and as such, you will need to use the Translate function of your browser.
+The Ciltskoki website is in Latvian, and as such, non-Latvian speakers will need to use the browser Translate function.
 As with the other websites, you need to set up a userid and password.
-Be aware, however, that the “Enter” key doesn’t always work (especially for signon) in a language other than Latvian, so you may need to switch back to Latvian before doing a search, as the “Enter” (Pāradīt - literally “show”) button may disappear on a translated screen.
+Be aware, however, that you should switch back to Latvian before doing a search, as the “Enter” (Pāradīt - literally “show”) button may disappear on a translated screen.

 Although the website is free, most of the useful functionality is now available in Ciltskoki Plus, which requires a donation.
 An activation code may be ordered by texting “DZIMTA” to number 1881 - there is a charge for the text, and it is likely more appropriate for Europeans with international texting plans.
 Otherwise email firstname.lastname@example.org for payment via PayPal link.
 The fees are as follows, and time starts from when the access code is entered on the website:

 The homepage will prompt the user for an activation code - once it is entered, a generic search page will be displayed, which will search multiple collections at once.